marrlab/SCEMILA/README.md

 # 2. Getting started

 ## 2.1 Data
-The data will be published and available for download soon.
 To reproduce results, download the data and unzip it.
+The publication of our dataset is currently in progress, the data will be available at [The Cancer Imaging Archive (TCIA):](https://www.cancerimagingarchive.net/) https://doi.org/10.7937/6ppe-4020

 ## 2.2 Dependencies
 The pipeline and corresponding analysis requires a python environment with various packages.
 The [requirements file](requirements.txt) will be of help to build a functioning python environment.